avinash201199/Competitions-and-Programs-List/CONTRIBUTING.md

 - Make pull request and wait for review.

-2. If you are adding any coding contest then add it in coding contest folder.
+2. If you are adding any coding contest then add it in coding contest folder' readme.
-3. If you are adding any hackathon then add it in hackathon folder .
+3. If you are adding any hackathon then add it in hackathon folder' readme .

 #### Note- Before contributing please create an issue first so that I can assign you and you can start working on it.